Research interests

 This work was also presented at NeurIPS Memory in Artificial and Real Intelligence workshop, 2022.
 PDF

 • B. G. Jacques, Z. Tiganj, A. Sarkar, M. W. Howard and P. B. Sederberg.
 A deep convolutional neural network that is invariant to time rescaling.
 ICML, 2022.
-PDF
+Code PDF

 • S. S. Maini, L. Labuzienski, S. Gulati and Z. Tiganj.
 Comparing Impact of Time Lag and Item Lag in Relative Judgment of Recency.
 CogSci, 2022.
 PDF